Race in Singapore: Addressing racism in Singapore

 The adoption of racist curriculum represents a major fallacy on the part of the state authorities.
 Barr (2006, p18-24) highlighted the advent of pedagogy with racial stereotyping from the 1980s within the education system.
 An example would be the raced exemplification of the characteristics of people belonging to the four main races, Chinese, Malay, Indian and Others (Eurasians) in stories or images in English textbooks.
 The Chinese are often depicted in a positive light, while the Malays and Indians are often depicted negatively.
 The racialisation of young children in schools in the 1980s elevated community levels of racial consciousness, contradicting the state's narrative of racial harmony, equality, and cohesion.

-In the 2000s, there were considerable attempts by MOE to reduce racial stereotyping in the design of English textbooks, but it is important to note that while these English texts are presented more objectively, young students still perceive the world through the lenses of race.
+In the 2000s, there were considerable attempts by MOE to reduce racial stereotyping in the design of English textbooks, but while these English texts are presented more objectively, young students still perceive the world through the lenses of race.
 This is partly attributed to the practices associated with the state in differentiating people by their physical characteristics and ethnic markers, and the unconscious, subconscious and conscious acculturation to racial stereotyping in their interactions with racially biased people in their lives (Challenge (2017) & Shelby (2003, p156-180).
 In a study done by Blanton & Jaccard (2008), it was revealed that while it is probable that people may lack explicit understanding and influence over the causes and impacts of their racial prejudice, there is insufficient evidence to show that people possess innate, unconscious racist attitudes.
 Racist bias from students could possibly arise from the way they process the cues around them to react in certain socially accepted behaviours, regardless of it being racist or not.

 It is thus important to note that biases and prejudices along racial lines will continue to exist in society.
 Hence, policies and measures fashioned by state and non-state actors will play a critical role in managing racism in Singapore.
 There is a real need to shift away from the current use of laws to police and suppress racial conflicts.
 Onepeople.sg was launched by the state in 2007 as an organisation that champions racial harmony initiatives in Singapore.
 Through their programmes, they provide people with a safe environment and space to air different views and seek understanding through sincere conversations centred on empathy (Today, 2020).
 Such outreach efforts seek to break the taboo of discussing racial issues in the public and private sphere, and to also acknowledge the existence of ethnic issues.
 In schools, teachers can get students to work in ethnically mixed groups, encourage cross-groups friendships and tackle racism by countering it with positive statements.
 When given more opportunities to mingle, there is increased understanding, leading to reduced prejudices.
 The Meranti Project in the National Institute of Education also promotes collaboration among teachers in dealing with diversity in the classroom, which helps to reduce racial bias among teachers.
 This in turn helps them to reduce racial bias in their students (Challenge, 2017).